xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_dnt.md

   properties (see 6.3.1)  in `org.xtuml.bp.core/plugin.xml`.
 These
   checks will hide the CMEs if a match is found in the configuration file.

-6.3.3.2  Update the archetype `create_core_pluin.inc` to add the visiblity stanza to the objectContributions.
+6.3.3.1.1  Update the archetype `create_core_pluin.inc` to add the visibility stanza to the objectContributions.

 ```xml